Low FODMAP flour can be a great way to enjoy baking if you have IBS.

 Gluten is not a FODMAP and therefore does not necessarily mean that the flour will be low in FODMAPs.
 However, gluten-free foods are often low in the FODMAP fructans.

-Low FODMAP gluten-free flour blends are tested by Monash include:
+Low FODMAP, gluten-free blends are tested by Monash include:

 Five low FODMAP bread recipes